hadil-sgh/CareerLink/README.md

 ## Installation

-1.Clone the repository: git clone https://github.com/hadil-sgh/CareerLink.git
+- 1.Clone the repository: git clone https://github.com/hadil-sgh/CareerLink.git
-2.Configure the database connection in the config file.
+- 2.Configure the database connection in the config file.

 ## How can i use it ?

--Start the web server: ng server (Angular)
+- Start the web server: ng server (Angular)
+- Activate the backend sever in springboot + mysql server
--Access the application in your web browser: localhost:4200
+-  Access the application in your web browser: localhost:4200

 ## Contact